Skip to main content

 --compressed

-If `streaming` is `true`, the route returns a stream of events rather than one final JSON object.
+If streaming is true, the route returns a stream of events rather than one final JSON object.
+If the provider fails after the stream has opened, the route sends a final error event before closing the stream.

 {